christopher5106/christopher5106.github.io/_posts/2016-06-07-recurrent-neural-net-with-Caffe.markdown

 LSTM params are three matrices defining for the 4 computations of input gate, forget gate, output gate and hidden state candidate :

-- U, the coefficients for input : 4 x 15 x 1
+- U, the input-to-hidden weights : 4 x 15 x 1

-- W, the coefficients for previous state : 4 x 15 x 15
+- W, the hidden-to-hidden weights : 4 x 15 x 15

 - b, the bias : 4 x 15 x 1